PaloAltoNetworks/mssp-templates/docs/template_details.rst

 The templates are incremental to and reference the iron-skillet day one configurations.
 The details of the iron-skillet templates can be found at: |skilletpanoramatemplates|.

+The metadata.yaml files in each configuration directory contain:

+    + list of variables and default values

+    + load order including the xpaths and snippet file names

 Internet Gateway Baseline
 -------------------------